braedynl/CSE231-020-SS20/SYLLABUS.md

 - Grade Points: 1000 points are accrued from weekly programming projects, exercises, and three exams.
 - Labs, including pre-labs, are required: your final grade will be reduced if you miss more than two.
 - If you collaborate on programming projects, you will get a zero.
 Usage of Chegg and other sites like it is disallowed.
-- We frequently send email from @msu.edu and @cse.msu.edu .
+- We frequently send emails from the @msu.edu and @cse.msu.edu domains.
 It is important that your email client isn't routing our emails to Junk -- otherwise you will miss critical emails about the course.

 ## Instructors